OpenNetLab/challenge-HOWTO/README.md

 * Online evaluation

 When a participant submit a zip, we check the basic functions of the submissions to ensure every submission can work in the offline evaluation.
-Each submission is scheduled into one pair of the servers randomly.
+Each submission is scheduled to one pair of the servers randomly.
 The scores from the online evaluation are only for references.
 We limit the submissions for each participant to 3 times each day.

 * Offline evaluation